modsim/ChromaHD-genmesh/README.md

 ```

 This should create the mesh in the required format in the `outpath` directory.
 Additionally, two vtk files of the two domains are generated to allow easier examination of the mesh.

+## Todo
+1. Log files can be immediately used to recreate meshes
+2. Use GMSH::logger